Wiki · Concept · Last reviewed June 14, 2026

 Audit evidence should also include negative evidence: failed tests, excluded use cases, rejected mitigations, unresolved limitations, known blind spots, and conditions under which the system must not be used.

-NIST AI RMF.
+NIST AI RMF and TEVV.
 NIST describes the AI Risk Management Framework as a voluntary framework for improving the ability to incorporate trustworthiness considerations into the design, development, use, and evaluation of AI products, services, and systems.
 It is not itself an audit law, but it supplies a common structure for governance, mapping, measurement, and management.
+NIST's test, evaluation, validation, and verification work is relevant because audits need valid measurement practices, not only policy language.

-ISO/IEC 42001.
+ISO/IEC 42001 and 42006.
 ISO/IEC 42001:2023 specifies requirements for establishing, implementing, maintaining, and continually improving an Artificial Intelligence Management System.
-It is relevant to assurance because it moves AI governance from one-off testing toward documented organizational processes, responsibility assignment, monitoring, and continual improvement.
+ISO/IEC 42006:2025 adds requirements for bodies that audit and certify AI management systems against ISO/IEC 42001.
+Together they move assurance from one-off testing toward documented organizational processes, auditor competence, consistent certification practice, and continual improvement.
+They do not prove that every product or model within a certified organization is safe.

 EU AI Act conformity assessment.
 The EU AI Act requires conformity assessment for high-risk AI systems.
-Article 43 distinguishes several assessment routes, including internal control for many high-risk systems and notified-body involvement for some categories and conditions.
-This means the legal meaning of "assessment" varies by system type and regulatory context.
+Article 43 distinguishes several assessment routes: internal control for many Annex III high-risk systems, notified-body involvement for some biometric systems and conditions, and integration with existing product-safety conformity assessment for regulated products.
+High-risk AI systems that are substantially modified must undergo a new conformity assessment unless the change was predetermined and documented.
+This means the legal meaning of "assessment" varies by system type, standards availability, and regulatory context.

 Research and civil society practice.
-Work by Raji, Buolamwini, and others helped establish algorithmic auditing as a way to expose performance disparities and force institutional response.
-The Ada Lovelace Institute describes AI assurance and audit as an emerging ecosystem of external scrutiny, risk assessment, and governance practice.
+Work by Raji, Buolamwini, Gebru, Birhane, and others helped establish algorithmic auditing as a way to expose performance disparities, dataset harms, and weak accountability claims.
+GAO's AI accountability framework and the Ada Lovelace Institute's assurance work frame audits as part of a broader ecosystem of governance, data, performance, monitoring, external scrutiny, and public accountability.

 Failure Modes